hritu-analytics/cx-churn-project/README.md

 ![CLV Distribution](visuals/07_clv_distribution.png)

 A common assumption is that churned customers are the "bottom of the barrel."
-The data contradicts this — the CLV distribution of churned customers overlaps significantly with retained customers.
+The data contradicts this; the CLV distribution of churned customers overlaps significantly with retained customers.
 This means **the business is losing genuinely valuable customers**, not just trimming low-margin accounts.

 ---